-Although the Company prepares its consolidated financial statements in U.S. dollars, approximately 67% of its net sales are denominated in other currencies, primarily the Euro, Swedish krona, Swiss francs, British pound, Singapore dollar, Taiwanese dollar, Korean won, Japanese yen, Canadian dollar, Indian rupee, and Chinese RMB.
+Although the Company prepares its consolidated financial statements in U.S. dollars, approximately 69% of its net sales are denominated in other currencies, primarily the Euro, Swedish krona, Swiss francs, British pound, Singapore dollar, Taiwanese dollar, Korean won, Japanese yen, Canadian dollar, Indian rupee, and Chinese RMB.
 Net sales and costs and related assets and liabilities are generally denominated in the functional currencies of the operations, thereby serving to reduce the Company's exposure to exchange gains and losses.

 Exchange differences upon translation from each operation's functional currency to U.S. dollars are accumulated as a separate component of equity.
-The currency translation adjustment component of shareholders' equity had the effect of increasing total equity by \$17.1 million at September 30, 2013, as compared to \$2.3 million at September 30, 2012.
+The currency translation adjustment component of shareholders' equity had the effect of decreasing total equity by \$7.8 million at September 30, 2014, as compared to increasing total equity by \$17.1 million at September 30, 2013.